 Recent mergers and acquisitions transactions include representing:

-- Life Technologies Corporation in its pending sale to Thermo Fisher Scientific Inc. for approximately $13.6 billion plus the assumption of net debt at close ($2.2 billion as of year end 2012).
+- Life Technologies Corporation in its $15.8 billion sale to Thermo Fisher Scientific Inc.

 - Johnson & Johnson in connection with its acquisition of Synthes, Inc., a premier global manufacturer of orthopaedic devices, for $19.7 billion.
 This was the largest acquisition in Johnson & Johnson’s 125‑year history.
 Synthes and DePuy, a Johnson & Johnson company, now comprises the largest business in Johnson & Johnson’s Medical Devices and Diagnostics segment.